-6.1.3 Excavation work was carried out at Hole 2.
-Automatic sprinklers were provided when the rock breaking activities were carried out for dust suppression.
+- 6.1.3 Excavation work was carried out at Holes 1, 2, 9 & 18.
+Sprinklers were provided when the rock breaking activities were carried out for dust suppression at Hole 2 only.
 A standby water tank was available on site.
 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road between Holes 1 and 2 near to the existing golf course (S6 and S7).
+For other excavation or earth moving areas, the Contractor was reminded to provide dust suppression measure. - 6.1.4 The Contractor was repeatedly reminded to properly install hoarding near to existing S6.
+No hoarding was installed on site at area near to existing S6 during this reporting month.
+The Contractor was recommended to further discuss with Jockey Club and ER for the installation of hoarding under the APCO requirement where the construction site area is close to the existing golf holes.